Chief of Navy Reserve Change of Command

 WASHINGTON (Aug.
-7, 2010) Vice Adm.
-John Mustin is administered the oath of office by Chief of Naval Operations (CNO) Adm.
-Mike Gilday before assuming the office the Chief of Navy Reserve.
+7, 2020) Vice Adm.
+John Mustin is administered the oath of office by Chief of Naval Operations Adm.
+Mike Gilday upon his promotion to vice admiral before assuming the office the Chief of Navy Reserve.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Class Mathew J. Diendorf/Released)

 |Date Taken: